andraugust/andraugust.github.io/statmech.md

 $$

 This is the so-called _thermodynamic identity_.
 It demonstrates how the change in a system's energy can be decomposed into contributions from heat, mechanical work and chemical work.
-With no direct reference to $$\Omega$$, this formula is firmly in the domain of thermodynamics, where processes are framed in terms of macrostates like $$T$$ and $$P$$ rather than the underlying microstates which give rise to them.
+With no direct reference to $$\Omega$$, this formula is firmly in the domain of thermodynamics where processes are framed in terms of macrostates like $$T$$ and $$P$$ rather than the underlying microstates which give rise to them.

-In the next set of notes I'll talk about thermodynamics proper.
+In a future set of notes I'll talk about thermodynamics more thoroughly.
 Stay tuned...